Curriculum: Master of Science in Cosmetic Science

 curriculum icon Curriculum at a Glance

-Course offerings are designed to provide the know-how to develop cosmetic and personal care products that delight consumers and improve quality of life.
-These include the physiology and pharmacology of pertinent therapeutic or benefit systems of skin and hair and those associated with approved OTC drug categories.
+The Master of Science in Cosmetic Science program offers courses designed to provide the know-how to develop cosmetic and personal care products that delight consumers and improve quality of life.
+Topics include the physiology and pharmacology of pertinent therapeutic or benefit systems of skin and hair, and those associated with approved OTC drug categories.

 MS Cosmetic Science Course Carousel: Learn more about when courses are offered and taken.